 Second recommendation letter

-A selection committee consists of up to seven representatives, no more than two biologists, two neuroscientists, and two chemists.
+The scholar selection committee consists of up to seven representatives, no more than two biologists, two neuroscientists, and two chemists.
 A representative from outside of the Beckman team and from outside of these disciplines may also be included.

 Juliet Lee '21 In previous summers at Stanford University, Lee learned protein crystallization, a key first step in the use of X-ray crystallography to characterize enzyme structures.
-She is part of the Austin lab group examining metalloenzymes, specifically those referred to as AlkB, short for alkane monooxygenases and known to associate with iron ions.
+She was part of the Austin lab group examining metalloenzymes, specifically those referred to as AlkB, short for alkane monooxygenases and known to associate with iron ions.
 These enzymes are found across the tree of life, most pertinently in diverse marine microbes that biodegrade hydrocarbon compounds occurring naturally or spilling accidentally into deep ocean environments.
 Previous work has provided initial insights into the catalytic properties of AlkB, and greater strides will be possible if Lee can properly crystalize proteins for diffraction by X-rays.
-Lee is also keen to integrate her background in mathematics with computational chemistry, and will pursue graduate study in chemistry.
+Lee is keen to integrate her background in mathematics with computational chemistry, and will pursue graduate study in chemistry.

 Shoshana Williams '20 was a chemistry major who worked in the lab of Professor Rachel Austin lab starting during her first year at Barnard.
 Her BSP award supported her continuing efforts to characterize properties of the enzyme AlkB, a di-iron protein that is sometimes associated with pathologies, and also found in diverse environmental microbes.
 Among other research activities, she conducted computationally intensive sub-projects during the Spring and Summer 2020 pandemic to follow up on her earlier work, which involved travel with her mentor to other campuses to access advanced spectroscopy techniques.
 In Summer 2018, Williams had declined a Beckman award to be an Amgen Scholar at Washington University.
 Upon graduating in Spring 2020, Williams won a Grace Potter Rice Fellowship and was honored by the Beckman Foundation with an invitation to be an undergraduate oral presenter at the Summer 2020 Beckman Symposium.
 She also won several Barnard and American Chemical Society prizes in chemistry and was inducted into Phi Beta Kappa.
 After her time as a Beckman Scholar and her many happy years as a member of the Austin lab, she will begin her PhD in chemical biology at Stanford University.
 She hopes to pursue a career in academic research.